 Monitoring the national plan and investment case for women’s, children’s and adolescents’ health

 Tanzania’s main health sector strategic plan, the Health Sector Strategic Plan: July 2015-June 2020 HSSP IV, guided the overall health sector from 2015 to 2020.
 In addition, there was a GFF investment case called The National Road Map Strategic Plan to Improve Reproductive, Maternal, Newborn, Child & Adolescent Health in Tanzania (2016-2020), One Plan II.
-HSSP IV and One Plan II had an extensive midterm review in 2019 which helped form the basis for the new five plan development.
+HSSP IV and One Plan II had an extensive midterm review in 2019 which helped form the basis for the new five year plan, Health Sector Strategic Plan July 2021-June 2026 (HSSP V) and the Strategic Plan for Reproductive, Maternal, Newborn, Child and Adolescent Health and Nutrition (2021/2022-2025-2026), also called One Plan III.
 An extensive analytical report was prepared to inform this review by a team including the Ministry of Health, Ifakara Health Institute, Muhumbili University of Health and Allied Sciences, Kilimanjaro Christian Medical Centre, Sokoine University, Countdown to 2030 and WHO.

 Outputs, Products, Programs

-- Providing technical inputs to the Ministry of Health working groups developing the Monitoring and evaluation (M&E) plans for HSSP V and One Plan III
+- Providing technical inputs to the Ministry of Health working groups developing the Monitoring and evaluation (M&E) plans for HSSP V and One Plan III, including a midterm review of the HSSP IV (2015-2020).

 - Further analysis of DHIS2 data focusing on council-level statistics and progress.
-Tanzania had about 185 councils, and the Countdown team is working with the Ministry of Health to calculate council-specific coverage for RMNCAH+N and other health indicators.
-These analyses will feed into annual reviews at local and national level and help assess the impact of council and regional prioritization.
-This analysis will also include recent trends in service utilization and coverage with monthly data.
+Tanzania had about 185 councils, and the Countdown team worked with the Ministry of Health to calculate council-specific coverage for RMNCAH+N and other health indicators.
+These analyses fed into annual reviews at local and national level and helped to assess the impact of council and regional prioritization.
+This analysis also includes recent trends in service utilization and coverage with monthly data.